Want to know the secret ingredient for extra-spicy content?

 Rather than having a single author, roundups take in ideas from multiple “experts” — hence, the name.

 |(P) Introduction||Before you start the roundup, provide some context for your readers.
 Tell them about the topic or the question you asked the experts.|

 |(H2) Expert Input||After briefly explaining the roundup, it’s best to jump straight to the experts’ contributions.|

 |(H3) Background||You can add a short paragraph that tells readers more about the expert.
 If you want, include links to each expert’s website in case readers want to learn more.|

 - 25 E-Commerce Experts Share Their Best Tips for Driving Repeat Sales Online

-- Three growth marketing experts share their best tools and strategies for 2020
+- Three growth marketing experts share their best tools and strategies

 5. The “Big Boy” guide